Jamming (dance): Jam circles

 The term originated during the swing era of dancing, probably borrowed or appeared in parallel with the expression "jam session" in music.
 Scenes with jamming may be seen in movies and musicals, such as Hellzapoppin.
-At the same time, this kind of dance behavior is not unusual in folk dances in various cultures all over the world and is often included in scenic performances when a group dance is interweaved with several solos.
+At the same time, this type of dance behavior is common in folk dances in various cultures worldwide and is often featured in performances where group dances are combined with several solos.
 In Lindy hop, it is common for jam circles to take place on or around special occasions such as birthdays or weddings.
 In these cases, the person(s) being celebrated will usually stay in the circle for the duration of the jam and, rather than dance one song with one partner, will dance one song but swap partners many times throughout.